 The data sets used for the analyses from 1930 to 2007 were compiled during the July 2009 stock assessment meeting.
 The data was classified into 10 fisheries units using the same definitions as those used in the 2007 stock assessment.
 The basic input data, catch, effort and catch-at-size were revised due to updates in the ICCAT Task I (Table 1) and Task II database.
-Model specification for the base case was identical to the 2007 assessment and described in detail in document SCRS/2009/108, however the model was run using the latest version of the software.
+Model specification for the base case was identical to the 2007 assessment and described in detail in de Bruyn, et al., (2010).
+However, the model was run using the latest version of the software.
 Different hypothesis on the dynamics of the northern albacore stock were tested and those with clearly unrealistic outputs were discarded.